-- (a) the management review of the Issuer as of and for the three-month period ended 31 March 2023 prepared in accordance with IFRS-EU and which has not been audited; - (b) the translated English language audited consolidated annual accounts of the Issuer as of and for the year ended 31 December 2022 prepared in accordance with IFRS-EU (including the notes thereto and the independent auditors' report thereon) and the Consolidated Directors' Report of the Issuer as of and for the year ended 31 December 2022; - (c) the translated English language audited consolidated annual accounts of the Issuer as of and for the year ended 31 December 2021 prepared in accordance with IFRS-EU (including the notes thereto and the independent auditors' report thereon) and the Consolidated Directors' Report of the Issuer as of and for the year ended 31 December 2021; and - (d) section 3 (Presentation of financial information) set out on pages 98 to 104 of the Consolidated Directors' Report of the Issuer as of and for the year ended 31 December 2019.
+- (a) the translated English language audited consolidated annual accounts of the Issuer as of and for the year ended 31 December 2024 prepared in accordance with IFRS-EU (including the notes thereto and the independent auditors' report thereon) and the 2024 Consolidated Directors' Report of the Issuer as of and for the year ended 31 December 2024; and - (b) the translated English language audited consolidated annual accounts of the Issuer as of and for the year ended 31 December 2023 prepared in accordance with IFRS-EU (including the notes thereto and the independent auditors' report thereon) and the 2023 Consolidated Directors' Report of the Issuer as of and for the year ended 31 December 2023.

-Copies of the documents specified above (i) may be inspected, free of charge, upon reasonable notice and during normal business hours, at the specified offices of the Issuer and the Issue and Paying Agent set out further below and (ii) are available in electronic format on the Issuer's website at [www.amadeus.com](http://www.amadeus.com).
+Copies of the documents specified above (i) may be inspected, free of charge, upon reasonable notice and during normal business hours, at the specified offices of the Issuer and the Issue and Paying Agent set out further below and (ii) are available in electronic format on the Issuer's website at www.amadeus.com.